 That way, your customer can see exactly what they’ll be billed for.

 You can display prices easily using WPForms.
-When you add an item field, just check the Show price after item labels checkbox.
+When you add an item field, just turn on the Show price after item labels option.

 You can automatically show the total in WPForms using the Total field: